francisconetodata/francisconetodata/README.md

 - 👋 Hi, I’m Francisco Neto
-- 👀 I’m interested in data science, python, Power BI, SQL and R.
+- 👀 I’m interested in Data Science, Python, Django (python) , Power BI, SQL and R.
-- 🌱 I’m currently learning javascript and django (python)
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on area of finance and financial computing.
 - 📫 How to reach me francisconetodata@gmail.com